Fairmount (Duluth)

-The Fairmount neighborhood is located within the West Duluth district of Duluth, Minnesota, United States.
+Fairmount is a neighborhood located within the West Duluth district of Duluth, Minnesota, United States.

 Grand Avenue serves as a main route in the community.
 Duluth's Lake Superior Zoo is located within the Fairmount neighborhood at 72nd Avenue West and Grand Avenue.

-The neighborhood is located between Keene Creek and Kingsbury Creek.
+Fairmount is located between Keene Creek and Kingsbury Creek.
 Keene Creek Dog Park is located at the eastern edge of the Fairmount neighborhood.